-A final tip for being productive when working from home is to regularly stop that productivity for short periods during the day.
+A final tip for being productive while working from home is to take short breaks during the day.
 Take a mid-morning coffee break.
-Don’t skip the lunch hour and perhaps get outside during that time, breathe the fresh air, and soak up some vitamin D—which studies find is associated with higher productivity.
+Don’t skip the lunch hour and consider going outside during that time to breathe the fresh air and soak up some vitamin D—which studies find is associated with higher productivity.

 During breaks, it’s important to move, too.
-Psychology Today says getting out of the chair and moving, by doing some simple exercise for five minutes such as stretching, yoga, or walking, can reduce the negative health effects of sitting for too long.
+Getting out of the chair and moving, by doing some simple exercise for five minutes such as stretching, yoga, or walking, can reduce the negative health effects of sitting for too long.

 Breaks can also help prevent “decision fatigue.”
 When workers don’t get mental breaks, they often resort to the quickest and easiest decision instead of the best decision.
-They may also become indecisive, disrupting productivity.
+They can become indecisive, disrupting productivity.

-Research shows that breaks support creativity, too.
-“Aha moments,” when an employee solves a problem or comes up with a new idea, happen more often to those who take breaks.
+Taking breaks boosts creativity, too.
+“Aha moments,” when an employee solves a problem or comes up with a new idea, happen more often when an employee steps away to take a break.